-After the public review stage, the Steering Group revised the Plan and submitted it to Cal OES and FEMA.
-Once Cal OES and FEMA completed their review, the Steering Group made additional adjustments based on comments from state and federal agencies.
-The final draft was then presented to the City decision-makers.
-The City of Lake Forest City Council adopted the final LHMP on [DATE], 2024.
+Upon completion of Cal OES and FEMA review, the Steering Group made additional revisions to incorporate comments from state and federal agencies, as appropriate, and submitted the final draft to City decision makers.
+The City of Lake Forest City Council adopted the final LHMP on [DATE], 2023.
 Appendix C contains a copy of the adoption resolution.